krovs/oscp-writeups/docs/PWK Challenges/secura.md

 ![](assets/Pasted%20image%2020250211211330.png)

-Going to port 5001 we can see that the web server is in port 44444
+Going to port 5001, we can see that the web server is on port 44444.

 ![](assets/Pasted%20image%2020250211225426.png)

-In port 44444 we can see the main page of the service: applications manager by manage engine
+On port 44444, we can see the main page of the service: Applications Manager by ManageEngine.

 ![](assets/Pasted%20image%2020250211225526.png)

-Clicking on first time user? give us the default password `admin:admin`
+Clicking on "First time user?" gives us the default credentials `admin:admin`.

-Inside we can see the app panel
+Inside, we can see the application panel.

 ![](assets/Pasted%20image%2020250211225802.png)

 ### Initial Access

-Searching for vulnerabilities, we try the RCE authenticated one. https://www.exploit-db.com/exploits/48793
+Searching for vulnerabilities, we try the authenticated RCE exploit: https://www.exploit-db.com/exploits/48793

 ![](assets/Pasted%20image%2020250211234131.png)

-We have to edit the script and change the java version to 8 for the script to work.
+We have to edit the script and change the Java version to 8 for the script to work.

-Start a listener on 666 and executed the script like this:
+Start a listener on port 6666 and execute the script like this:

 ![](assets/Pasted%20image%2020250211234228.png)